Azure/azure-sdk-for-java/sdk/resourcemanager/README.md

 ### Include the package

-For your convenience, we have provided a wrapper package that includes some of the most highly used Azure services.
+For your convenience, we have provided a multi-service package that includes some of the most highly used Azure services.
 We recommend using this package when you are dealing with mutiple services.

 [//]: # ({x-version-update-start;com.azure.resourcemanager:azure-resourcemanager;current})
 ```xml